Pinkut Site to be closed down on Sep. 1 to mitigate human-bear conflict risk - Houston Today

 “By closing the campsite and eliminating the attractants we are hopeful that the bears in question do not become problem bears,” said the ministry.

-Conservation Officer with the ministry, Jeff Palm told Black Press that the gate at the Babine Lake recreation site was open so the public was welcome to use the site.
+Conservation Officer with the ministry, Jeff Palm told Lakes District News that the gate at the Babine Lake recreation site was open so the public was welcome to use the site.
 He also mentioned that the Conservation Officer Service hadn’t met with any concerns over problem bears in the area for the last few years and that typically grizzly bears showed up to feed on the dead salmon only later in September.
 He however did extend a reminder for the public.

 “The public is reminded to keep their attractants secure in bear country and to please respect the 400 meter fishing prohibition at the spawning channel outflow,” he said.